brain-web/brain-web.github.io/README.md

 ### You are self conscious about the quality of the code in your project?

-You have this nice project you are working on, but you are keeping repo private because you think it is poorly coded.
+You have this nice project you are working on, but you are keeping the repo private because you think it is poorly coded.

-We get it.
+We understand.
 Many of us never got the training on how to code properly.

 Get in touch with us on [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) and we could arrange to help you go through your code and gain enough confidence to make your code public and this way find potential new collaborators.